huangyoujianarch-source/wearable-data-quality-analysis/README.md

 # 📊 Data Quality Analysis of Healthcare Wearable Devices

 ## 🧩 Project Overview
-This project evaluates the data quality of a healthcare wearable device to identify issues affecting the reliability of recorded health metrics and support improvements in device performance.
+This project analyzes data quality issues in a healthcare wearable device, identifying key reliability challenges and providing actionable insights to improve device performance and user experience.

 ---